 This artwork is based on Bach's Art of Fugue.
-Particularly the Unfinished Fugue which he signed his own family's name in music.
+Particularly the very last piece known as the Unfinished Fugue in which he signed his own family's name in music as a theme for the fugue.

 The four letters that serve as the centerpiece of this artwork not only represent the composer but also the musical notation of his name, separated by the diamond shapes that serve as hyphens or comma.
 Beneath each letter is the musical notation that indicates them.